subraatakumar/AI-Powered-Recruiter/content/system_design.md

 This blueprint provides a clear, scalable, and beginner-friendly overview of the AI-Powered Recruiter system.
 It is ready for technical interviews and real-world implementation.

 ---

-Ready to proceed with **Chapter 6: Implementing the Node.js RAG Backend (Part 1) – Server and Database Setup**?